LLNL/b-mpi3/README.md

 It turns out that this interface was a very minimal change over the C version, and for good reasons it was dropped.

 The Boost.MPI3 library was designed to use simultaneously (interleaved) with the standard C interface of MPI.
-In this way, changes to existing code can be made incrementaly.
+In this way, changes to existing code can be made incrementally.
 Mixing the standard C interface with the Boost.MPI3 is not complicated but requires more knowledge of the library internals than the one provided in this document.

 ## Initialization